CTO

 Attention: for educational purposes in a controlled environment.

-“And what after I read grafana.db?”
+“And after I read the grafana.db?”

 Practical scenarios in Kubernetes